mattiamanzati/schema-is-all-you-need/slides.md

 # Here's zod

 <!--
+So let's say you decide to use zod, now your code will look like something like this.

-So here it is our updated example, you'll notice that to avoid defining twice the shape of the data most of validation libraries take advantage of TypeScript's infer to derive the typescript types from a runtime definition.
+You'll notice that to avoid defining twice the shape of the data most of validation libraries take advantage of TypeScript's infer to derive the typescript types from a runtime definition.

 And that is because to perform validation we need a runtime function to do that, and since typescript's type get compiled away, we need to use a javascript value as source of defining the data shape.
 -->

 ---

 # Encoding back

 <!--
 So what happens now that we have validated our incoming API data?

-Seems odd, but most of the time you fetch something from the storage, you'll have eventually to write it back into persistence with updated data.
+Seems odd, but most of the time you fetch something from the storage, you'll have eventually to write it back with updated data.

-And unfortunately, that is out of scope for most data validation libraries.
-They only focus on input validation!
+Let's just think at all of those edit screens in our application where the user fetches for a resources, changes a field, and saves it back.

 -->

 ---

 # Manual encoding

 <!--
+Unfortunately, performing encoding is out of scope for most data validation libraries.
+Sure, they only focus on input validation!

-So zod won't be of any help here, we need to write additional code that given our data, produces back something that's accepted by our storage or APIs.
+So we need to write additional code that given our data, produces back something that has the shape accepted by our storage or APIs.

-Ok, now that's not clean and small code as we had before, but hey, it works!
+Now the resulting code won't be clean and small code as before, but hey, it works!
 So why should we bother about it?
 -->
 ---